1. Home

 The first October debate drew a large crowd of more than 15,000 spectators, many of whom had camped in tents on the outskirts of Galesburg.

-Douglas began by accusing Lincoln of inconsistency, claiming he had changed views on race and the slavery question in different parts of Illinois.
-Lincoln responded that his anti-slavery views were consistent and logical and were in line with the beliefs of the nation's founding fathers.
+Douglas began by accusing Lincoln of inconsistency, claiming he had changed views on race and the enslavement question in different parts of Illinois.
+Lincoln responded that his anti-enslavement views were consistent and logical and were in line with the beliefs of the nation's founding fathers.

 In his arguments, Lincoln assailed Douglas for being illogical.
-Because, according to Lincoln's reasoning, the position Douglas held of allowing new states to legalize slavery only made sense if someone ignored the fact that slavery is wrong.
+Because, according to Lincoln's reasoning, the position Douglas held of allowing new states to legalize enslavement only made sense if someone ignored the fact that enslavement is wrong.
 No one, Lincoln reasoned, could claim a logical right to commit wrong.

 October 13, 1858: Sixth Debate, Quincy, Illinois